-For the Associate Degree, Bible and Theology major, students must fulfill the requirements as listed in the column headed "Bible & Theology" on page 46.
+For the Associate Degree, Bible and Theology major, students must fulfill the requirements as listed in the column headed "AA - CE".

-For the Bachelor Degree, Bible and Theology major, , students must fulfill the requirements for both the Associate of Arts degree in Bible and Theology, and the additional requirements for the Bachelor of Arts in Bible and Theology.
+For the Bachelor Degree, Bible and Theology major, , students must fulfill the requirements for both the Associate of Arts degree in Bible and Theology, and the additional requirements for the Bachelor of Arts in Bible and Theology as listed in the column headed "BA-CE".